 Is there a dress code?
 Business Casual is the norm.

 Where do I go on the first day of the conference to check in?
 The American Indian Resource Center is the headquarters for the conference.
-You will meet the Conference Staff, pick-up your registration materials, acquire your WIFI passcode, and have an opportunity to purchase books, and light refreshments will be served.
+You will meet the Conference Staff, pick-up your registration materials, acquire your WIFI passcode, and have an opportunity to purchase books.
+Light refreshments will be served.
 Make sure you arrive in time to meet with your first workshop session at 2:30 PM on the first day!
 Workshops will gather at 2:15 PM at the AIRC and then proceed to their workshop space in Bridgman Hall.

 What is The American Indian Resource Center and how do I get there?
 The American Indian Resource Center near Diamond Point Park is the headquarters for the conference.
 The address is: 1620 Birchmont Dr. NE #21 Bemidji, MN 56601-2907.
 Bemidji State University Map.
 Parking is available in the lot adjacent to the American Indian Resource Center.
-In addition, parking is available in the lot across from the AIRC (the gates are up) and on the street and subject to city ordinances as posted.
-The American Indian Resource Center is within walking distance of the Residence Halls on campus.
+In addition, parking is available in the lot across from the AIRC (the gates are up) and on the street.
+The American Indian Resource Center is within walking distance to Linden Residence Hall on campus.

 How do I get to The American Indian Resource Center from the Bemidji airport?
 If you need a shuttle from the Bemidji airport to BSU’s campus, we have a University van and a Conference Driver designated to assist with transportation.
-Please contact Angie Gora by 218-755-2851 by June 1, 2017 to make arrangements.
+Please contact Angie Gora by 218-755-2851 by June 1 to make arrangements.
 It normally takes 10 minutes.